tomdekan/use-react/README.md

 You should see something like this:
 ![JSON data of apple returned from Django REST API]()

-Great - you've now setup a Django backend with a simple API to send data to your React frontend.
+Great - you've now set up a Django backend with a simple API to send data to your React frontend.

 ## 3. Connect React and Django